How to Pack Wine Bottles for Moving

 Use Sheets of Packing Paper for Extra Protection

-Packing paper is important if you are using alternative containers, especially the ones without cells.
+Protective paper is super important if you’re using alternative containers, especially the ones without cells.
 Be generous with it, as it will protect your valuable bottles from coming in contact with each other and breaking during shipping.
 Add extra cushioning just to be safe.
 Do not exceed 12 bottles per box, as that standard was established for a reason.

-Use a Divider and Position the Bottles Before Moving or Storage
+Use a Divider and Position the Bottles Properly

-Along with special wine moving packages, cell boxes are the next best option as the dividers will separate the items and prevent them from coming in contact with one another as a result of vibrations in the moving truck, as well as keep them in place while in the storage unit.
+Along with the aforementioned special containers, cell boxes are the next best option, as the dividers will separate the bottles and prevent them from coming in contact with one another.
+Once in the moving truck, it can be a bumpy road, so you need all the protection you can get.

-Another thing to consider is the right positioning of each bottle, which impacts the quality of the wine.
+Another thing to consider to prevent things from breaking is the right positioning of each bottle, which impacts the quality of the wine.
 Red and white vintage ones are best positioned on their sides to keep the corks wet and expanded.
 Keep in mind that dry corks can shrink and let air inside, which causes oxidation and affects the taste and quality.

 Get a guaranteed price